 Since I was walking one hour per day to reach my office, at some point I decided that I wanted to spend this time in a more productive way.

 I was already listening to Chinese music almost all the time I was on the road.
-However I like bands as the Er Shou Meigui that have a strong Beijing accent (which I can barely understand).
+However, I like bands like the Er Shou Meigui that have a strong Beijing accent (which I can barely understand).

 I wasn’t learning any new words through my listening practice (movies at that point weren’t helping that much neither).
 Nor I was improving my ability to understand Mandarin as you progress much faster when you understand what people are trying to tell you.

 And even if I was living in China, when you spend all your day working in front of a computer your exposure to the language is limited.
-I’m not a student anymore and when I go out with my friends I often prefer to switch to English (or another language I can fully understand as Italian or Spanish), have a cup of (cheap, I must admit) wine and relax.
+I’m not a student anymore and when I go out with my friends I often prefer to switch to English (or another language I can fully understand as Italian or Spanish), have a cup of wine, and relax.

 The result is that I was learning most of my new vocabulary through flashcards.
 And, even if flashcards and SRS systems are a fantastic tool to learn a language, this is not “healthy.”

 The problem is that when you only rely on flashcards to memorize new words your brain kind of freaks out as you lack the context necessary to fix a new word in your mind.
-If you are interested on this topic, I wrote a whole article dedicated to the importance of learning Chinese words in a context.
+If you are interested in this topic, I wrote a whole article dedicated to the importance of learning Chinese words in a context.